Skip to main content

 Integrative trauma treatment.

-Trauma is not just what happened.
-It's what your nervous system, body, and sense of self learned from what happened — and how those lessons continue to shape your present.
-Trauma treatment is the work of unlearning.
-Done well, it's profoundly effective.
+Trauma is not only what happened.
+It is how the nervous system, body, and sense of self adapted in response — and how those adaptations continue to shape the present.
+Treatment focuses on helping the system recalibrate over time.

 What this actually is